shinshoji01/Latent_Conditional_GAN/README.md

 ---
 ## Coming soon
 Some are not explained which include:
-- How to download and use CelebA dataset as I used.
 - the structures of VAE and LCGAN.
-- How to start plotly.
-- pip requirements.
 - explanations of some functions.

 ---